- Home

 6. Typewriters

-If you don’t visit charity shops often, you might be surprised to hear that they sometimes have vintage typewriters in stock.
+If you don’t visit charity shops often, you might be surprised that they sometimes have vintage typewriters in stock.

-From a practical standpoint, typewriters may have been made more or less redundant in the workplace by the invention of computers, but that doesn’t mean that they’ve lost their value entirely.
+From a practical standpoint, typewriters may have been made more or less redundant in the workplace by computers, but that doesn’t mean they’ve lost their value entirely.

-If you’re a fan of history and engineering, you could consider starting a collection, or perhaps restoring them to working condition might become a new hobby.
-Giving a piece of history new life can be very rewarding.
+If you’re a fan of history and engineering, you could consider starting a collection or perhaps restoring them to working condition, which might become a new hobby.
+Giving a piece of history a new life can be incredibly rewarding.

-This blog post from Apartment Therapy has some great ideas for ways to use vintage typewriters as decoration.
+This blog post from Apartment Therapy has some great ideas for using vintage typewriters as decoration.

-Top Tip: If you’re buying a typewriter with the intention of using it, it’s important to make sure it’s in working condition before parting with your money (unless you want to try and restore it yourself, of course).
+Top Tip: If you’re buying a typewriter that you intend to use, make sure it’s in working condition before parting with your money (unless you’d like to try restoring it yourself, of course).
 Check out this video to find out how to test them.

 7. Books

-Books are another item that cost a pretty penny these days.
-And while it’s always great to support local bookshops and authors is always great when possible, you don’t need to let sky-high prices prevent you from getting your literature fix.
+Books are another item that costs a pretty penny these days.
+And while supporting local bookshops and authors is always great when possible, you don’t need to let sky-high prices prevent you from getting your literature fix.

-The selection of books you can find in charity shops varies considerably.
-Some more traditional shops may only have a shelf or two of paperbacks, while there are others that specialise in books, like Oxfam Bookshops.
+The selection of books found in charity shops varies considerably.
+Some more traditional shops may have only a shelf or two of paperbacks, while others specialise in books, like Oxfam Bookshops.

 Top tip: When shopping for books in charity shops, try to go with an open mind.
-They might not have exactly what you’re looking for, but you can always look at this as an opportunity to try something new.
+They might not have exactly what you’re looking for, but you can always see this as an opportunity to try something new.

 8. Maternity clothes and baby gear

 If you’ve had children, you’ll know what a pain buying maternity clothes and baby gear can be.
-Spending hefty sums on good-quality items that’ll only be used for a few months or years can feel like an inevitable part of bringing up children.
+Spending hefty sums on good-quality items that’ll only be used for a few months or years can feel like an inevitable part of raising children.

 But it doesn’t have to be!
-Because the turnover of maternity clothes and baby gear is high, lots of these items often end up being donated.
-So, if you have a baby or young child in your life, or you know some parents-to-be, why not see if you can pick them up something in your local charity shop?
+Because the turnover of maternity clothes and baby gear is high, many items are donated.
+So, if you have a baby or young child in your life, or you know some parents-to-be, why not see if you can find them something in your local charity shop?

 From maternity dresses to stair gates and buggies, there are plenty of good-quality, preloved items out there.